64kramsystem/personal_notes/topics/windows.md

 ### Symlinks/Junctions

 WATCH OUT!!
-Windows Junctions/symlinks must be created via `ln -s` in an Admin WSL session, otherwise, they're created, but work inconsistently (e.g. explorer opens them correctly but displays an error at the same time (!)).
-The type (file/directory) doesn't matter.

-Other programs may create inconsistent ones even as Admin, for example `tar` extractions.

-#### Obsolete

-WATCH OUT!!

-- symlinks are compatible between WSL and Windows, but when creating them in WSL, the session must be run as Admin, otherwise, the created symlinks are "inconsistently invalid", e.g. explorer opens them correctly but displays an error at the same time (!)
-- when creating symlinks, make sure to do it via `ln -s`; other programs may create inconsistently invalid ones even as Admin, for example when un`tar`ring archives
-  - as a consequence, when untarring, test and rebuild all the invalid symlinks (or all)
+In order to create Windows junctions in the host from WSL, use `cmd.exe /c mklink` in an Admin WSL session (don't forget to quote!); any other approach fails in inconsistent and confusing ways.

-In order to check if a symlink is valid, run in PowerShell:
+In order to check if a symlink is valid, run in PowerShell (read comment carefully):

 ```sh
 # Search the inconsistently invalid symlinks (without recursively following), and replace them with